wildfly-extras/wildfly-camel-examples/camel-jpa/README.md

 Camel JPA example
 -----------------

-This example demonstrates using the camel-jpa component with WildFly Camel susbsystem to persist entities to a database.
+This example demonstrates using the camel-jpa component with WildFly Camel subsystem to persist entities to a database.

 In this example, a Camel route creates order entities and persists them to a database.
 The Camel REST DSL is used to expose endpoints for retrieving records from the database.